Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • warm the damaged area with your breath or body heat;

-• make a light warming massage;
+• give a light warming massage;

 • put the victim to bed;